Policy Management

 -

-Filter through the policies to find Ubuntu Package Manager Execution or use the search bar to select Policy.
+Filter through the policies to find Alpine Linux Package Manager Execution or use the search bar to select Policy.

 -

-Once you have found the policy Ubuntu Package Manager Execution, click on it to learn more.
+Once you have found the policy Alpine Linux Package Manager (apk) in Image, click on it to learn more.

 Prevent execution of package manager binary

-Package managers like apt (Ubuntu), apk (Alpine), or yum/dnf (RedHat) are binary software components used to manage and update installed software on a Linux® host system.
-They are used extensively to manage running virtual machines.
-However, using a package manager to install or remove software on a running container violates the immutable principle of container operation.
+Package managers like apt (Ubuntu), apk (Alpine), and yum/dnf (RedHat) are used to manage and update software on Linux hosts, including virtual machines.
+However, using a package manager to install or remove software on a running container breaks the container’s immutable nature.

-This policy demonstrates how RHACS detects and avoids a runtime violation, using Linux kernel instrumentation to detect the running process and OpenShift® to terminate the pod for enforcement.
-Using OpenShift to enforce runtime policy is preferable to enforcing rules directly within containers or in the container engine, as it avoids a disconnect between the state that OpenShift is maintaining and the state where the container is operating.
-Furthermore, because a runtime policy may detect only part of an attacker’s activity inside a container, removing the container avoids the attack.
+This policy shows how RHACS detects and prevents such violations by using Linux kernel instrumentation to identify the running process and OpenShift to terminate the pod for enforcement.
+Enforcing runtime policy through OpenShift is preferred over doing it directly in the container or container engine.
+This ensures consistency between the state OpenShift manages and the state of the container.
+Additionally, since runtime policies might only detect part of an attack, removing the container entirely helps stop the attack.

 Enable enforcement of policy